RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 ```

 ## Develop a module (Wrap CLI, non-native)
-Our first module will simply wrap a CLI command (echo).
-It will be non-native, meaning that it will receive it's arguments in a separate arguments file, using a key=value format.
+Our first module will simply wrap a CLI command (_touch_).
+It will be non-native, meaning that it will receive it's arguments in a separate arguments file as the first argument passed to the module.
+The arguments file will be using a key=value format.

 First, let's create a directory in which we'll develop the module.
 ```